 I am totally at a loss as to how to deal with her when she gets like that and it doesn't take much to set her off.
 Someone looking at her on the playground, someone has something she wants, whatever it seems so unimportant to me but the way she reacts it seems important to her.
 I can't predict when her meltdowns will occur.
 Once she is in this meltdown it can go on for at least a half hour, and longer if the 14year old gets involved.

-You may have heard that letting children calm down in isolation helps them learn to self-soothe.
-The opposite is true.
-Brain development requires little ones to be soothed by someone else, and from that they develop the neural network to soothe themselves.
+You probably sent your daughter to calm down in the tent because you've heard that letting children calm down in isolation helps them learn to self-soothe.
+New brain research shows that the opposite is true.
+Brain development requires children to be soothed by someone else, which helps them develop the neural pathways to soothe themselves.
 If they don't develop this neural network in infancy, whether because they are left to cry or for some other reason, they will need your help to develop it during childhood.

 The next time your daughter has a meltdown, see it as an opportunity to help her develop the ability to self soothe.
 How?
 The most effective parenting tool there is: Empathy.

-Instead of sending her off somewhere to calm down when she starts to lose it, stay with her.
-Being alone when she's that upset won't teach her what she needs to learn.
+Instead of sending her off into the tent (or her room) to calm down when she starts to lose it, stay with her and try to just restore a sense of safety.
+If she feels safe, she can have a big cry, show you all those tears and fears she's been stuffing down, and let them go.
+That will help her be more emotionally regulated in general.
+Being alone when she's very upset won't teach her what she needs to learn.
 She needs to borrow your strength and calm.
-Remind yourself to keep breathing, not to take anything she says or does personally, and how much you love her.
+Remind yourself to keep breathing, not to take anything she says or does personally, and of how much you love her.

-How can you do this?
+How can you do this, when you're feeling irritated with your child?
 Start by taking a deep breath to calm down.
 You're disappointed the marshmallows dropped.
 And now you're probably exasperated at your daughter's dramatic response to such a minor incident.
-But you've been showing her those feelings her whole life and it hasn't helped her to regulate her emotions.
-So let's try something new, which begins with you regulating your own emotions so you can stay calm and comforting with her.
+But you've been showing her your exasperation her whole life and it hasn't helped her to regulate her emotions.
+So let's try something new, which begins with you regulating your own emotions so that you can stay calm and comforting with her.

 Start by trying to see things from her perspective, and reflect her feelings to show her you're trying to understand: "Oh my goodness, you didn't mean for the marshmallows to fall on the ground.
 You didn't realize what would happen when you threw them.
 And then I snapped at you.
 Now you feel so terrible…” (At this point she is likely to wail louder, because your acceptance of her feelings lets her really feel them.)

 “I see how upset you are right now.
 You're crying so hard.
 You probably wonder if I'm mad at you, too, and that scares you.”
 (Now you have to be truthful –you were indeed mad when the marshmallows fell, and your tone of voice let her know it.
-You also have to get over that, because it really is unimportant in the scheme of things.)
+You also have to get over that, because it really is unimportant compared to modeling self-regulation so your daughter will learn it.)
 “I do feel bad, because I wanted a marshmallow -- but don't worry, I'll get over my disappointment.
 Your feelings are a lot more important to me than a bag of marshmallows.”

 Could she have walked over with them?
 Of course.
 But this is not the time to be sure she has learned that lesson.
 That's much later, probably tomorrow, when you're all calm and feeling good.
 And all it will take is one question, asked with a genuine smile of commiseration, something along the lines of “Next time you have to pass someone the bag of marshmallows, what do you think is the best way to do that?”

 My prescription for your oldest, therefore, is not much different than what I'm recommending for your youngest.
 Help her develop more empathy by offering her understanding.
 Start with a conversation about what happened with this latest meltdown.
 Ask her how she felt about it.
 Reflect back her feelings: “Sounds like you were mortified when your sister started screaming in the middle of the campground.
 That made you want to do anything to shut her up.
+I understand.
 I was pretty embarrassed too.”
 Then ask her what she thinks her sister felt.
 Without attacking her, see if you can get her to acknowledge that her sister's feelings were real, if inconvenient, and that taunting her was cruel and made things worse.
 The combination of empathy and limits ("Please don't taunt your sister.
 That's the rule in our family.
-If you can't say something nice, please say nothing at all") will eventually encourage empathy in your eldest.
+If you can't say something supportive when someone is upset, please stay out of it until they calm down,") will eventually encourage empathy in your eldest.

 I know this is a tall order for you as a mom.
 It would be a tall order for any mom.
 Our kids always seem to lose it when all we want is a little peace and quiet around the campfire.
 But when they lose it is the perfect time to turn a tantrum into a learning experience.
 And the learning she needs is emotional, not intellectual, something along the lines of "I know your strong feelings scare you.
 I won't leave you alone with them and I'll show you how to accept them and let them go, so they don't overwhelm you and make you act out.
 Feelings can be scary, but they are just part of being human.
+In fact, your emotions are a gift, a message.
+(The message of the marshmallow fiasco is that you can't throw a bag of marshmallows without breaking it, and you feel terrible when you disappoint your lovely mother!)
 I will help you learn how to manage yourself.
 It's going to be ok.
 You are safe and loved."

-I wish you luck, and would love to hear how this empathy strategy works for you.
-And as for what to tell the campground authorities, just say your daughter stepped on a bee.
+And as for what to tell the campground authorities, just say your daughter stepped on a bee. :-)